aditya1225/NEU_RedEye_Path_Optimization/README.md

 # Northeastern University RedEye Route Optimizer

 ## Overview
 This project provides a Flask API to help visualize the efficiency of various local search algorithms for optimizing the route planning of Northeastern's RedEye safety escort service.
 The current RedEye app has a flaw – the path followed by a given van often takes the longest route first and drops those who live closest to the starting location, Snell Library, towards the backend of the route.
-The approach taken to solve this problem can be classified as a derivative of the Travelling Salesman Problem.
-Additonally, the problem is subdivied using k-means clustering.
+The approach taken to solve this problem can be classified as a derivative of the Traveling Salesman Problem.
+Additionally, the problem is subdivided using k-means clustering.
 Each local search algorithm is applied within $k$ clusters where $k$ corresponds to the number of vans available.

 ## Features
 **Local Search**